-I submitted several other inquiries over the course fo 2017 and all of them were (mis)handled in a very similar fashion, making their customer support feel automated at worst and poorly trained at best.
+I submitted several other inquiries over the course of 2017.
+All of them were (mis)handled in a very similar fashion, making their customer support feel automated at worst and poorly trained at best.

-In their defense, Bluehost has dedicated some serious time and energy to building a comprehensive video database on YouTube so if you do run into a troubleshooting problem, I recommend that you start there.
+In their defense, Bluehost has dedicated some serious time and energy to building a comprehensive video database on YouTube so if you happen to run into troubleshooting, I recommend that you start there.

-Although I wasn’t blown away by the quality of their customer service, HostGator does offer high quality 24/7 support to customers on both their cloud and shared hosting plans.
+Although I wasn’t blown away by the quality of their customer service, HostGator offers high quality 24/7 support to customers on both cloud and shared hosting plans.